How to ensure document steering and release management with SAP Solution Manager – Part 1

 As I mentioned before documents in Focused Build are handled easier than in a standard Solution Manager.
 You assign these to the work packages just by dragging & dropping them from the file explorer.
 Via customizing you are able to control which documents are obligatory and who is in charge of releasing them.
 This is the part where the document steering is done with.
 By means of standard SAP business workflow workitems You are able to let a responsible person to finally release the attached project documents.
 Please differentiate between the Focused Build work items (a kind of change document) and the SAP business workflow workitems which are representatives of clickable next transactions, dialogues or actions.

 A work package correlates in CHARM with a change request document.
 The work item correlates with a certain kind of change document.

-In my next post I’ll address how to develop and test the requested parts of the project and how to release them.
-There You will learn which additional roles are invented with the add-on and which appreciated testing functionalities have been added.
+In my next post I’ll address how to test the requested parts of the project in order to release them.
+There You will learn some of the additional roles which have been invented with the add-on and which appreciated testing functionalities have been added.

 really cool stuff - I'm waiting for the next blog.